openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

         },
         "precision": {
             "type": "hawq", // Type of precision initialization - either "manual" or "hawq".
 With "manual", precisions are defined explicitly via "bitwidth_per_scope".
 With "hawq", these are determined automatically using the HAWQ algorithm.
-            "bits": [4, 8], // A list of bitwidth to choose from when performing precision initialization.", "num_data_points": 1000, // Number of data points to iteratively estimate Hessian trace, 1000 by default.
+            "bits": [4, 8], // A list of bitwidth to choose from when performing precision initialization.
+Overrides bitwidth constraints specified in `weight` and `activation` sections", "num_data_points": 1000, // Number of data points to iteratively estimate Hessian trace, 1000 by default.
             "iter_number": 500, // Maximum number of iterations of Hutchinson algorithm to estimate Hessian trace, 500 by default
             "tolerance": 1e-5, //  Minimum relative tolerance for stopping the Hutchinson algorithm.
 It's calculated  between mean average trace from previous iteration and current one.
 1e-5 by default